-On 28th November, 2017, BBVA received a binding offer from Scotiabank for the acquisition of BBVA's stake in BBVA Chile as well as in other companies of the Group in Chile whose operations are complementary to its banking business in Chile (amongst them, BBVA Seguros de Vida, S.A.).
+On 28th November, 2017, BBVA received a binding offer (the Offer) from The Bank of Nova Scotia group (Scotiabank) for the acquisition of BBVA's stake in Banco Bilbao Vizcaya Argentaria Chile, S.A.
+(BBVA Chile) as well as in other companies of the Group in Chile with operations that are complementary to the banking business in Chile (amongst them, BBVA Seguros de Vida, S.A.).
 BBVA owned, directly and indirectly, 68.19 per cent. of BBVA Chile's share capital.
-The offer received did not include BBVA's stake in the automobile financing companies which are part of the Forum group and in other Chilean entities which are engaged in non-banking activities of the Group.
-On 5th December, 2017, BBVA accepted the offer and entered into a sale and purchase agreement.
+On 5th December, 2017, BBVA accepted the Offer and entered into a sale and purchase agreement and the sale was completed on 6th July, 2018.